SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/title-addons.md

 ## Title Collaborations

 As you may have already noticed, all `TitleAddons` have an optional parameter for `requiredGUIDs`.
 This is so if two mods want to create a collaboration title screen, one mod can create the addons and have the other mod required to be installed for them to show up.
-To make a mod required for an addon, simply add it's GUID to the required GUID parameters.
+To make a mod required for an addon, simply add its GUID to the required GUID parameters.

 A mod's GUID is the string you place in the `[BepInPlugin()]` attribute in your plugin class.
 To find another mod's GUID, you can open up their mod DLL in dnSpy or some other DLL viewing program, and navigate to their plugin to find the `BepInPlugin` attribute.
 You can then copy their GUID from there.